Last update: 04.04.2019

 However, this is not even real VPN software.
 More like a proxy extension.
 So when you install the desktop version, what you get is a Chromium browser with the Hola VPN, Hola Video Accelerator, and Hola Ad blocker extensions installed.

 Normally, you’d click on the little VPN icon on the browser toolbar to display the app window, and switch it on or choose a location.
 Well, Hola VPN is the odd one out.

 Instead of presenting you with an optimal location or the list of servers, you find thumbnails of most popular websites at your location.
 Better yet, these sites are selected by a third party and not Hola.

 At the bottom, you see a few other promoted apps by Hola.
 Basically, this whole app is a big promotion for the paid Plus version.

-When writing this Hola VPN review, we discovered that you can only use this service if you directly browse via the extension or its own Chromium browser.
-Seemingly, it works totally inconsistently: we had to reconnect to locations or restart the app multiple times.
+You can only use this service if you directly browse via the extension or its own Chromium browser.

 If you click the 3-bar icon in the top left corner of the app window, a menu appears with these options: